Finite Admixture Models: a Bridge with Stochastic Geometry and Choquet Theory: A procedure to estimate the richest cheap model

-A notion of sparsity related to the SFA framework is to maximize the likelihood subject to the the constraint that components are identifiable, that is, no component can be represented as a convex combination of other components.
-We consider the procedure that will maximize the following objective function
+A notion of sparsity related to the sparse factor analysis framework is to maximize the likelihood subject to the constraint that components are identifiable, that is, no component can be represented as a convex combination of other components.
+We consider a procedure that maximizes the following objective function